radiodan/radiodan.github.io/about/index.md

 A bit more about us:

-Andrew Nicolaou [@andrewn](http://twitter.com/andrewn) is a User Interface Developer for BBC R&D. He's interested in prototyping future connected experiences across TV, radio and online, particularly using emerging web technologies and tangible interfaces.
-Previously, he built audience-facing applications for BBC Online's largest digital products.
-He has an MSc in System Design for Internet Applications.
+[Andrew Nicolaou](http://www.bbc.co.uk/rd/people/andrew-nicolaou) [@andrewn](http://twitter.com/andrewn) is a User Interface Developer for BBC R&D. He's interested in prototyping future connected experiences across TV, radio and online, particularly using emerging web technologies and tangible interfaces.

 Daniel Nuttall [@pixelblend](http://twitter.com/pixelblend) is a Software engineer for Internet Research and Future Services in BBC R&D. He has worked for a range of companies in Europe and Africa, building web sites, browser extensions,